az4mary/business_review/projects/zyne-homepage/patch/file-reorganization.md

                 - `gallery/` *(High-res originals and WebP display assets)*
                 - `thumbnails/` *(Optimized preview assets)*

 ---

-### 📋 Developer Mandate: Asset & Typography Enforcement

-**Developer Instructions:**
-As part of the Buy page integration, you are strictly forbidden from introducing new media directories or new font files into the repository.
-You must adhere to the following enforcement rules:

-**1. Centralized Image Catalog**
-You must not duplicate any property or product images.
-All property-specific gallery derivatives, thumbnails, and agent headshots must be moved into the strict `public/assets/catalog/...` hierarchy outlined above.
-The global validation script will be updated to reject any `.jpg`, `.png`, or `.webp` files committed outside of the `brand/` or `catalog/` subdirectories.

-**2. Typography Lock (No New Fonts)**
-The Buy page must utilize the existing typography already established in the master repository.

-* You must completely remove all `@fontsource` dependencies.

-* **Do not** bundle, download, or commit new `.woff2` files for Inter or Roboto.
-* You must map the Buy page's CSS font families exclusively to the font files that already exist inside the `public/assets/fonts/` directory.
-If a specific weight or style from the original mockup does not exist in our global directory, you must fall back to the closest existing global font weight.

-**3. Validation Blocker**
-You are required to add an assertion to the master validation pipeline that scans for and fails the build if any unauthorized `.woff`, `.woff2`, `.ttf`, or `@fontsource` imports are detected anywhere in the repository.

 #### Action 1: Relocate Agent Media